The GNL Podcast

 • People with type 1 diabetes who drink, party or attend festivals

-• Friends & partners wanting to understand what’s going on under the hood
+• Friends and partners wanting to understand what happens under the hood

 Alcohol suppresses hepatic glucose output — the liver’s ability to release glucose into the bloodstream.
-When combined with circulating insulin, this sharply increases hypo risk.
+When combined with circulating insulin, this tends to increase the risk of hypoglycaemia, particularly overnight.

 • Alcohol blocks liver glucose release

-• Glucagon becomes unreliable (little stored glucose to release)
+• Glucagon becomes less reliable — little stored glucose remains for the liver to release

 • Metabolic response varies widely between individuals

-• Multi-day drinking changes physiology and extends hypo risk
+• Multi-day drinking changes physiology and extends hypoglycaemia risk

 • Alcohol shuts down REM sleep

-• Wearables often show “zero REM nights” after drinking
+• Wearables often show near-zero REM after drinking

 • Less predictable glucose patterns